metalivedev/nginx-buildpack/readme.md

 ## Usage

+There are two ways to use this buildpack:

+1. Create a binary (using the Procfile)
+2. As a pre-built binary (if you see an `nginx` in the `bin/`)

-To create an Nginx binary for your PaaS, push this application and it will compile a new version of nginx for you.
-Download this version by visiting your application.
+To create an Nginx binary for your PaaS, create a python application (because this will run a SimpleHTTPServer to allow you download the binary).
+Then push this application and it will compile a new version of nginx for you.
+Download this version by visiting your application's web address and navigate to nginx.*tempdir*/nginx-*version*/objs where you can download the `nginx` binary.
 This has been successfully built in 128MB.
+How can you tell when the build is ready?
+Follow your error, build, or deploy logs.

 To use this binary in your application, refer to this buildpack.